 - At present, there is no statutory mechanism (by any statutory body) to compel an owner or an occupier of premises or land to control invasive alien species such as Japanese knotweed or to permit others to carry out control measures without an owner or occupier’s consent.

-- It is important to highlight that, in both national and EU legislation, DAERA's policy context towards all IAS is one to assist protect the ecology of an area as opposed to safeguarding property or other commercial assets.
+- It is important to highlight that, in both national and EU legislation, DAERA's primary policy context towards all non - native invasive species is one to assist protect the ecology of an area.

 - Homeowners should seek advice from organisations such as the the Property Care Association who have the relevant expertise to advise on such civil cases.